ekr/base-drafts/draft-ietf-quic-transport.md

 If the client has a suitable token available from a previous connection, it SHOULD populate the Token field.

-A server sends its first Initial packet in response to a Client Initial.
+A server sends its first Initial packet in response to a client Initial.
 A server may send multiple Initial packets.
-The cryptographic key exchange could require multiple round trips or we might perform retransmissions of this data.
+The cryptographic key exchange could require multiple round trips or retransmissions of this data.

 The Destination Connection ID field in the server's Initial packet contains a connection ID that is chosen by the recipient of the packet